 • the last public hanging in Canada took place in Goderich

-art mural wall in Goderich Ontario rainbow and butterfly
+art mural wall in Goderich Ontario with rainbow and butterfly

 As well, every Saturday Goderich features a large Farmers Market in the Square.
 Be sure to check out upcoming events in Goderich to plan your trip.